 I've visited Edinburgh in every season, and maintain that it's really the only place to start a trip in Scotland.
 In this case, it's definitely the only place to start a whisky-centric trip in Scotland!

 On your first day in the city, I recommend getting acquainted with it.
+We'll start in the Old Town, which is the older and more historic part of the city.

 Start on the Royal Mile in the Old Town, which is the touristy street that runs from Edinburgh Castle at the top to the Palace of Holyroodhouse at the bottom.